 - Supervision (2 hours/month): The supervision series focuses on preparing interns to become effective clinical supervisors via teaching various supervisory models and skills.
 Interns will be paired with an extern, which allows interns to practice utilizing various supervisory models, to impart experiential guidance on clinical and professional issues as these emerge from their clinical experience at JSUMC and provide mentoring about professional development and/or other relevant issues.
 Their supervisory experiences will be discussed throughout the supervision didactic series.

 - Assessment (2 hours/month): The assessment series focuses on interpretation of various psychological assessments and their use within a healthcare setting.
-Further, the second half of the year focuses on specific neuropsychological assessments.
+Further, the second half of the year focuses on specific projective assessments and neuropsychological assessments.

-- 5. Electives/Secondary Rotation - Each intern selects an area not best captured by the primary rotations that they would like to focus on.
-Electives include: Geriatrics, Project Heal, Hand Trauma Program, Addiction and Recovery Services, Crisis/Access center, and the Behavioral Health Home.
+5. Electives/Secondary Rotation - Each intern selects an area not best captured by the primary rotations that they would like to focus on.
+Electives include: Geriatrics, Addiction and Recovery Services, Crisis/Access center, and the Behavioral Health Home.
 Assignment to the electives is designed to bring diversity to intern experiences and provide interns with opportunities to become familiar with alternate settings where psychological services are delivered.

-- 6. Professional Role Development - The internship focuses on helping interns develop a positive professional identity as future psychologists.
-Part of this focus is creating an environment where interns work alongside, and with, multidisciplinary treatment staff to learn how psychology operates within a larger health care facility and the unique role psychologists bring to patient care while simultaneously collaborating with other disciplines to provide comprehensive, patient-centered care.
+6. Professional Role Development - The internship focuses on helping interns develop a positive professional identity as future psychologists.
+Part of this focus is creating an environment where interns work alongside, and with, multidisciplinary treatment staff to learn how psychology operates within a larger health care facility and the unique role psychologists bring to patient care.
 This is achieved through encouraging intern observation, engagement, and interaction with professional role models.
-Over the course of the year, interns will have the opportunity to enhance their skills in professional consultation as well as provide consultative guidance to other health care professionals on their respective treatment teams, including members of other professional discipline
+Over the course of the year, interns will have the opportunity to enhance their skills in professional consultation as well as provide consultative guidance to other health care professionals on their respective treatment teams, including members of other professional disciplines.